sirkells/wishlist/README.md

 ## Setup

 To get the frontend running locally:

 - Clone this repo
-- cd into the project
+- cd into the cloned repo
-- `npm install` or `yarn` to install all required dependencies
+- `yarn` to install all required dependencies
-- `npm start` or `yarn start` to start the local server
+- `yarn start` to start the local server
+- `yarn test` to run tests

 Local web server will use port 3000

+## Docker

-To use Docker locally:
+To setup locally:
 - Download [Docker](https://docs.docker.com/) if you dont have it
 - Make sure Docker is running
 - Clone this repo